cwmoller/workshop-puppet5/docs/kickstart.md

 logvol swap     --fstype="swap" --size=200  --name=swap --vgname=vg0
 ```

-Next we specify while package groups and individual packages to install.
+Next we specify which package groups and individual packages to install.
 Here we install the `core` group and a handful of other packages.
 Valid group names are in a file in the `repodata` directory on the install DVD.

 ```
 %packages --nobase